 - The Console is an easy-to-use, browser-based

 - The command line interface (CLI) provides both quick access and full functionality without the need for programming.
-For more information, see Command Line Interface (CLI).
+For more information, see Using the CLI.

-- The Oracle Cloud Infrastructure SDKs offer tools to interact with Object Storage without having to create a framework.
+- Oracle Cloud Infrastructure provides SDKs that interact with Object Storage without you having to create a framework.
 For general information about using the SDKs, see Software Development Kits and Command Line Interface.